adriaaula/dada2_guidelines/README.md

 # DADA2 pipeline, adapted for our biocluster (and any cluster, in fact)

-This pipeline walks through version 1.8 of the R package `DADA2`.
-Here we provide users with some `bash` knowledge the scripts and some tips to run `DADA2` smoothly in a cluster.
+This repository contains an organized `DADA2` pipeline to be cloned and work directly with the package.

+Users need to have some `bash` and `R` knowledge along with understanding of the `DADA2` algorithm.

-Before starting, we highly recommend that you read the following tutorials:
+Before starting, we highly recommend that you read at least one of the following tutorials:

 - [DADA2 pipeline official tutorial](https://benjjneb.github.io/dada2/tutorial.html) by *benjjneb*.
 - [DADA2 example workflow](https://astrobiomike.github.io/amplicon/dada2_workflow_ex) by *astrobiomike*.